teganbroderick/Plant-Texter/README.md

 ### Features

 #### Index Page <br>
 The index page asks the question: "Does Tegan need to water her plants today?".
-It displays "NO" if the maximum temperature in Berkeley that day is less than or equal to 25 degrees celcius, and "YES" if it is greater than or equal to 25 degrees celcius.
-A Weather Summary button brings up a Modal displaying weather information for that day and the week ahead.
+It displays "YES" if the maximum temperature for the day is greater than or equal to 25 degrees celcius, and "NO" if not.
+A Weather Summary button brings up a modal displaying weather information for that day and the week ahead.
 ![Index_no](https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-index.gif)
 <br><br>
 ![Index_yes](https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-index-yes.png)
 <br>

 #### SMS Feature <br>
 Every day at 9am, a scheduler checks the maximum temperature in Berkeley for the day.
-If it is greater than or equal to 25 degrees celcius, I recieve a text message telling me to consider giving my plants some extra water.
+If it is greater than or equal to 25 degrees celcius, I receive a text message telling me to consider giving my plants some extra water.
 ![Index_yes](https://raw.githubusercontent.com/teganbroderick/plant-texter/master/static/img/plant-texter-sms.png)